HUD-Compliant

 Market Rent Reports are valid for three months and help streamline rent approval by providing comparable, non-assisted rental data.

-• Market Rent Reports are valid for 90 days, unless your local housing agency has different requirements.
-Always check with the agency you're working with to confirm their specific guidelines.
+• Market Rent Reports are valid for 90 days, unless your local Housing Agency has different requirements.
+Always check with the Agency you're working with to confirm their specific guidelines.

 • Each Market Rent Report analyzes thousands of data points and rental comparables.
 Your report will display up to 9 similar properties with addresses and details.
 The exact number shown may vary based on your property type and location.